 Your First Knife Set: What to Spend and What to Skip

-High carbon stainless steel dominates the category for good reason — it holds an edge longer than regular stainless while resisting rust.
-The Amazon Basics 14-piece set uses this material at just $24, proving you don't need to spend big for decent steel.
+High-carbon stainless steel dominates the market for good reason — it holds an edge longer than regular stainless while resisting rust better than carbon steel.
+The Amazon Basics 14-Piece uses this material at $24, proving you don't need to spend big for decent steel.

 Handle Design and Comfort